Queen’s University set for 25-year Belfast/Good Friday Anniversary signature event

 - Creating a dialogue that proposes and considers social and economic solutions to the major issues that will impact the region over the next 25 years.

-The three-day conference will be hosted by Queen’s University Belfast in partnership with the Confederation of British Industry (CBI), the Global Federation of Competitiveness Councils, Council on Competitiveness, Women in Business, Politics in Action, the Lyric Theatre as well as Hillsborough Castle, where supporting events will also take place, including a programme for schools.
+The three-day conference will be hosted by Queen’s University Belfast in partnership with the Global Federation of Competitiveness Councils, Council on Competitiveness, Women in Business, Politics in Action, the Lyric Theatre as well as Hillsborough Castle, where supporting events will also take place, including a programme for schools.
 Key world figures will be announced in the coming weeks.

 On Monday 17 April, a series of reflective panels will be held, focusing on the development of the Agreement and achievements since the agreement was signed in 1998.
 Key events on Tuesday 18 April will focus on the next 25 years of political and social progress in Northern Ireland.